fooltowise/NeroNotes/Nero's Notes/Return on Capital.md

 **Important: What matters at the end is how much [[Owner Earnings vs Reported Earnings| Owner Earnings]] are available to the owner, and how much capital was needed to generate them.**

+To see how to correctly compute return on capital, see [[Return on Invested Capital - The Ultimate Guide to Getting It Right]] by [[Junto]]